Daniel of Galicia: Establishment of the Kingdom of Galicia–Volhynia

 Daniel's domestic policies focused on stability and economic growth.
 During his rule, German, Polish, and Rus' merchants and artisans were invited into Galicia, and numbers of Armenians and Jews established themselves in the towns and cities.
 Daniel founded the towns of Lviv (1256) and Kholm, naming the former for his son, and fortified many others.
 He appointed officials to protect the peasantry from aristocratic exploitation and formed peasant-based heavy infantry units.
+Daniel's military reforms included the introduction of European-style plate armour for heavy cavalry, and the establishment of light cavalry armed with bows.

 Yet Daniel's successes and his failed defense of Kiev attracted the further attention of the Mongols.
 In 1246, he was summoned to the capital of the Golden Horde at Sarai on the Volga River and was forced to accept Mongol overlordship.
 According to Ukrainian historian Orest Subtelny, Daniel was handed a cup of fermented mare's milk by the Mongol khan, Batu, and told to get used to it, as "you are one of ours now".
 They exchanged hostages whereby 100 families of Karaites were re-settled in Carpathian Galicia.
 According to James Chambers, the following dialogue took place between Batu and Daniel of Galicia: "At a banquet Batu asked if he drank kumiz like the Mongols and Daniel answered: 'Until now I did not, but now I do as you command and I drink it'.
 To which Batu replied: 'You are now one of ours,' and since he was more used to it ordered that Daniel be given a goblet of wine."
 This was due to Daniel's notorious love of wine.

 While formally accepting the Mongols as overlords, and supplying them with soldiers as required, Daniel built his foreign policy around opposition to the Golden Horde.
 Suffering from raids by Lithuanians and Jotvingians, he simultaneously established cordial relations with the rulers of the Kingdom of Poland and Kingdom of Hungary, and requested aid from Pope Innocent IV in the form of a crusade.
 In return for papal assistance, Daniel offered to place his lands under the ecclesiastical authority of Rome, a pledge never realised.
 Wooed by the prospect of extending his authority, the Pope encouraged Daniel's resistance to the Mongols and his Western orientation, and in 1253, had a papal representative crown Daniel as king at Dorohochyn, present-day Drohiczyn on the Bug River.
 However, Daniel wanted more than recognition, and commented bitterly that he expected an army when he received the crown.
 From then on, Daniel was known as rex Russiae and sometimes by the title korol.

 The following year, Daniel repelled Mongol assaults led by Orda's son, Kuremsa, on Ponyzia and Volhynia and dispatched an expedition with the aim of taking Kiev.
 Despite initial successes, in 1259, a Mongol force under Burundai and Nogai Khan entered Galicia and Volhynia and offered an ultimatum: Daniel was to destroy his fortifications or Burundai would assault the towns.
 Daniel complied and pulled down the city walls.